humbertoragazzini/the-healthy-way/README.md

 ### Is the content culturally appropriate?

-The times has change, nows days all the peaple are more connected with their bodies, we are living in a new age where fats, carbs, sugar etc are not something strager and this is not just for a better image, this is for a better life.
+The times has change, Nows days all the people are more connected with their bodies, we are living in a new age where fats, carbs, sugar etc are not something stranger and this is not just for a better image, this is for a better life

 ### Is the content relevant?

-This website is aimed for all the people how want to start, continue making his life quality better, for this reason we are going to inclued a user panel where our customer can check their orders and most importat their plans, workout and nutrition ones.
+This website is aimed for all the people how want to start, continue making his life quality better, for this reason we are going to include a user panel where our customer can check their orders and most important their plans, workout and nutrition ones.

 ### Can we track a catalogue the content in an intuitive way?

 In a simplistic way this website show in home all the services, and a navbar where the client can open their user panel, to control all in just one place.

 Using HTML5, django, bootstrap, python, css and js to make this site full responsive and aimed for mobile devices.

 ### Comprany Goals.

-Reach all the peaple interesed in fitness without excluding all the new ones how want to start a life changer, selling product for workout and nutritions suplements.
+Reach all the people interested in fitness without excluding all the new ones how want to start a life changer, selling product for workout and nutrition's supplements.

 ### Users goals.

 The user goal is find the best diet and workout plans in a easy way, buy great gym tools with low prices, check rating of this product.

 ### What are they doing, but they could be doing better?

 We can create an android app to follow or new products, track nutrition and workout plans, and share their goals.

 ---